-The Board approves the risk framework for the Bank and the business activities of the Bank are undertaken within this framework to achieve the financial plan.
-The risk framework includes the Bank's risk appetite, limits framework and policies and procedures governing various types of risk.
-KPls of WTDs & equivalent positions, as well as employees, incorporate relevant risk management related aspects.
-For example, in addition to performance targets in areas such as risk calibrated core operating profit (profit before provisions and tax, excluding treasury income), performance indicators include aspects such as the desired funding profile and asset quality.
+• Overview of the key risks that the Bank takes into account when implementing remuneration measures risk framework includes the Bank's risk appetite, limits framework and policies and procedures governing various types of risk.
+KPIs of WTDs & equivalent positions, as well as employees, incorporate relevant risk management related aspects.
+For example, in addition to performance targets in areas such as risk calibrated core operating profit (profit before provisions and tax, excluding treasury income), performance indicators include aspects such as asset quality.
 The BGRNC takes into consideration all the above aspects while assessing organisational and individual performance and making compensation-related recommendations to the Board.